hackclub/hackclub/workshops/login_auth/README.md

 At project console's landing page you will see `Get started by adding FIREBASE to your app` and below that you will see three options of integrations:
 1. iOS
 2. Android
-3. </> (this option is for web on which you are working so click on that).
+3. </> (this option is for web on which you are working, So click on that).

 ![Project Console](https://cloud-l7pn8f9e9.vercel.app/6.png)

-After clicking on that new page will pops up and ask you for a nickname of your project so give one as i am giving it `login-auth` and click on register app.
+After clicking on that new page will pops up and ask you for a nickname of your project, So give one as i am giving it `login-auth` and click on register app.

 ![App nickname](https://cloud-8tdv8wfuj.vercel.app/8.png)

-Then you will see some sort of JavaScript code so don't worry about that, it is the code which contains some keys like API Key, Domain key which helps your FIREBASE project to connect to your webpage and for that you need to save this code anywhere or just copy/paste into the notes as it will required in coding part.
+Then you will see some sort of JavaScript code, So don't worry about that, it is the code which contains some keys like API Key, Domain key which helps your FIREBASE project to connect to your webpage and for that you need to save this code anywhere or just copy/paste into the notes as it will required in coding part.

 Also include below two lines with above code.